matebence/Udalosti-MySQL/README.md

-# Aplikácia Udalosti databáza MySQL(MariaDB)
+# Udalosti - database MySQL(MariaDB)

 # Info

-Súbory slúžia na vytvorenie a naplnenie databázy pre aplikáciu Udalosti, ktorá je na adrese:<br />
+The files are used to create and populate the database for the application Udalosti:<br />
 https://github.com/matebence/Udalosti-CodeIgniter-PHP<br />